antoinehonore/antoinehonore.github.io/content/blog/gumbel_softmax.md

   math = true
 +++

-I usually understand the Gumbel softmax (GS) operation as a replacement for softmax, differentiable, and that given an arbitrary input in \(d\) dimensions, yields a one-hot encoded vector, instead of an arbitrary discrete distribution.
+I usually understand the Gumbel-Softmax (GS) operation as a replacement for softmax which returns a one-hot encoded output instead of a proper discrete distribution.
+In addition GS does that in way that is differentiable wrt to the input.

 Just to recap: let \( x\in \mathbb{R}^d \) we have

 \[